Ultimate frisbee: Bracket

 Bracket defenses are almost exclusively used on vertical stack offences, and incorporate elements of both zone and match defence.
 In bracket defense, the handlers are covered by match defence, and the only changes are when marking the cutters.
 Once the stack has set up, one player (the "deep" or "monster") will set up a defence on the back of the stack.
 Simultaneously, a defensive player (known as the "under") will set up between the front of the stack and the handler with the disc.
 The rest of the defence will set up a match defence on the players in the stack.
 When play begins, any cutters who try to go for a long throw will be covered by the "deep", and any cutters who try to go towards the handler will be covered by the "under".
 This defence attempts to force the offence into 1-on-1 situations with the strongest defensive players.

 Hasami

-Hasami, the Japanese word for "scissors", is a popular hybrid person/zone defence used by the Japanese women's team who won gold at WUGC 2012.
+Hasami, the Japanese word for "scissors", is a popular hybrid person/zone defense used by the Japanese women's team who won gold at WUGC 2012.
 The name refers to the method of using two pairs of defenders to cut the area downfield into sections, with defenders responsible for space "under" (nearer the disc) and "away" (towards the end zone), and also the left and right areas of the field.
 Defenders rely on visual and verbal communication to switch and cover the offensive threats between them.
 Hasami forms the basis of most Japanese style zone defences.